ricardomlee/ddns-rs/README.md

 # ddns-rs

-> ready for use with one cloudflare A record 🥰
+> ready for use with one cloudflare A/AAAA record 🥰

 A ddns client written in Rust.

+## Features
+ - get public ip
+ - cloudflare (A or AAAA record)
+ - toml config
+    - name: String
+    - interval: u64
+    - ip_type: String

 ## Install